app-icon

 Riyad Mahrez (Image Credit: X/@Mahrez22)

-The Al-Ahli star Riyad Mahrez is not only one of the best African player of all time, but also hailed as one of the best African players in Premier League history, having lifted the coveted Premier League titles four times with Leicester City and Man City respectively.
-The Algerian made a lasting impact on the African football landscape.
-From being part of Leicester City’s 2015-16 Premier League triumph, which was no less than a modern-day fairytale story, to lifting the UEFA Champions League trophy in 2023 with an all-conquering Manchester City led by Pep Guardiola.
+The Al-Ahli star Riyad Mahrez is not only African best players of all time, but also hailed as one of the best African players in Premier League history, having lifted the coveted Premier League titles four times with Leicester City and Man City.
+The Algerian attacker made a lasting impact on the African football landscape.
+From being part of Leicester City’s 2015-16 Premier League triumph, which was no less than a modern-day fairytale story, to lifting the UEFA Champions League trophy in 2023 with an all-conquering English side Manchester City.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won